purpleidea/mgmt/README.md

 If you have a well phrased question that might benefit others, consider asking it by sending a patch to the documentation [FAQ](https://github.com/purpleidea/mgmt/blob/master/DOCUMENTATION.md#usage-and-frequently-asked-questions) section.
 I'll merge your question, and a patch with the answer!

 ## Quick start:
+* Clone the repository recursively, eg: `git clone --recursive https://github.com/purpleidea/mgmt/`.
-* Either get the golang dependencies on your own, or run `make deps` if you're comfortable with how we install them.
+* Get the remaining golang dependencies on your own, or run `make deps` if you're comfortable with how we install them.
 * Run `make build` to get a freshly built `mgmt` binary.
 * Run `time ./mgmt run --file examples/graph0.yaml --converged-timeout=1` to try out a very simple example!
 * To run continuously in the default mode of operation, omit the `--converged-timeout` option.